xrdocs/cisco-service-layer/_blogs/2018-02-16-xr-s-journey-to-the-we-b-st-open-r-integration-with-ios-xr.md

   *  **NetlinkSystemHandler**: implements the SystemService interface again described in the thrift IDL here: <https://github.com/facebook/openr/blob/master/openr/if/Platform.thrift> to detect interfaces and IPv6 neighbors in the kernel that may be used to send hellos and peering messages to neighbors.

->The **"Netlink(nl)"** abstraction that handles actual interaction with the kernel through netlink using the libnl3 library
+>The **"Netlink(nl)"** abstraction  handles actual interaction with the kernel through netlink using the libnl3 library.
+The Netlink platform handlers above utilize this abstraction to program and fetch routes and get a list of neighbor or links or associated events from the kernel.
 ><https://github.com/facebook/openr/tree/master/openr/nl>